- AirPods Studio expected in March 2021

 Kuo has claimed that Apple's new over-ear headphones will cost more than AirPods.
 Note that his prediction was made before the launch of the AirPods Pro, so he may have had a lower bound of £159/$159 in mind, rather than £249/$249.

-Bloomberg also expects that the headphones will target the higher end of the market, as is the case with the HomePod speaker.
+Bloomberg expects that the headphones will target the higher end of the market, as is the case with the HomePod speaker, so we do expect a high price.

 The new over-ear headphones are likely to rival headsets from the likes of Bose as well as Apple's own Beats by Dre brand (which Apple bought, along with Beats Radio, for $3bn in 2014).